-Based in Mace’s Manchester office, Andy leads our consultancy offer in the utilities and energy sectors, having grown our activity in both areas since he joined the company.
+Based in Mace’s Manchester office, Andy leads our consultancy offer in the utilities, energy and defence sectors, having grown our activity in both areas since he joined the company.
 His team is delivering major infrastructure improvements under the umbrella of the Northern Powerhouse Partnership.

 - How did you get into what you do?

 I didn’t know what career I’d have when I left school.
 Instead of going straight into further education I worked for a structural steelwork company in Bolton.
 I had a variety of roles which gave me a good grounding before my mentor encouraged me to take a part-time degree to become a quantity surveyor in construction.

 One part of my CV that was missing was working for a regulated blue-chip public limited company, so I left my role as Commercial Manager to work in a business that delivered water and waste-water to five million customers in north-west England.
 I was then sent up to Scotland to help establish Scottish Water Solutions, an equity joint venture company set up by Scottish Water to deliver hundreds of different projects to improve its network of infrastructure.

 - How has your career progressed since joining Mace?